Modelling reporting delays for disease surveillance data: Model application

-Reported suspected cases of dengue, as recorded by the Brazilian National Notification System (SINAN and DENGON) were provided by the Rio de Janeiro Health Secretariat.
+Reported suspected cases of dengue, as recorded by the Brazilian Information System for Notifiable Diseases (SINAN and DENGON) were provided by the Rio de Janeiro Health Secretariat.
 Records include two dates: date of reporting (when doctor fills in the reporting sheet) and date of digitisation (when the sheet is fed into the system) and the former is used as a reference for $t$.
 Date of disease onset, although available, presented a large percentage of missing values.
-The importance of timeliness for decision making is easily observed in a time series plot of dengue cases in Rio de Janeiro presented in Figure \ref{delay.fig}, where the actual number of cases during the 2012 outbreak (black line) is considerably larger than the number of cases reported (red line) until the 15th epidemic week of 2012 (from the 7th to the 13th of April 2012).
-Notice that if only the observed number of cases is considered, a public health decision maker could take wrong actions based only on the observed data, which indicated that the number of dengue cases was actually decreasing.
+The importance of timeliness for decision making is easily observed in a time series plot of dengue cases in Rio de Janeiro presented in Figure \ref{delay.fig}, where {the `eventually reported' number of cases during the 2012 outbreak (black line) is considerably larger than `currently reported' number of cases reported (red line) as of the 15th epidemic week of 2012} (from the 7th to the 13th of April 2012). {Notice that if only the current number of cases is considered, a public health decision maker could potentially take wrong actions on the basis that the number of dengue cases appears to be decreasing.
+Also worth noting is the fact that eventually reported cases are corrected for both delays and occasionally for misclassification using laboratory confirmation tests.}